- BOARDS & COMMISSIONS

 The Recreation Board assists in the development of long-range planning for recreation programs for the City of Sandusky.
 In addition, members assist the City Manager in obtaining, maintaining and operating recreational facilities throughout the city.

 There are eight members of the Recreation Board who are residents of the city.
 Members serve three-year terms.
 More specifically, one of the members is a member or designee of the Sandusky Board of Education.

 TheResidential Building Code Board of Appeals was established in 1980.
-This board consists of five members who are qualified by experience and training to pass on matters pertaining to building construction.
+This board consists of five regular members, and five alternate members, who are qualified by experience and training to pass on matters pertaining to building construction.